- How often do you feel stressed or overwhelmed?

 Allergies are very different to food intolerances as they instigate a different immunological response in the body.
 An allergy is an IgE immune response and occurs as a result of a hormone called histamine being released into the body in response to a substance, known as an allergen.
 Severe allergic reactions, such as anaphylaxis can occur as a result of ingesting an allergen.
 Other common allergic reactions in the body include asthma, hay fever, eczema and pruritus.

 Food intolerances do not produce an acute allergic reaction in the body and their effect is often accumulative over months or even years.
 Most common symptoms such intolerances can produce include bloating, IBS, fatigue, migraines, sinus congestion, skin rashes, anxiety, sleep disturbances, behavioural and mood disorders, and general malaise.

 Naturopathic treatment approach to both conditions usually involves the removal of allergens and dealing with an over-reactive immune system.
 While it is easy to identify which allergens cause an IgE response, it get be a bit tricky to identify triggers for food intolerances.
 This may often require an elimination diet type approach and other functional testing.
 In general, natural medicines can be very effective in trying to deal with allergies and food intolerances.

 Preventative Health + Wellness

 A person does not have to be sick or unwell to seek naturopathic treatment.
 One of the best ways to keep healthy and prevent occurrence of disease is to be proactive and have a regular health “tune-up”.
 You want to address any small issues in your body before they start causing symptoms.
 This may include assessing your current nutritional status, exposure to toxins, overall inflammation and oxidative stress, liver function and hormonal imbalances.
-Of course, there always room for improvement when it comes to nutrient dense and delicious food choices that I can advise you on.
-Remember, I am here to help your vitality blossom!
+Of course, there always room for improvement when it comes to nutrient dense and delicious food choices that we can advise you on.
+Remember, we are here to help your vitality blossom!